Jules978/Codegorilla-Bootcamp-assignment-3-php-blog/README.md

 # Version 1.7 (07.02.2018)

+version 1.7:

-version 1.7: added a password protected section (.htaccess) for the blogger/admin, with the option to post articles, and remove comments.
+- added a password protected section (.htaccess) for the blogger/admin, with the option to post articles, and remove comments.
 These functions are no longer available for regular visitors. .htpasswds file is located in the "verywellhidden" folder.
-Preset usernames and passwords are "blogger";"blogger" and "admin";"admin".
-Blogger can also choose to disable comments via the submit form [w3-006; w4-002; w4-002]
+Preset usernames and passwords are "blogger";"blogger" and "admin";"admin". [w4-004]
+- Blogger can also choose to disable comments via the submit form [w3-005]

+- removed text editor froms ubmit from to include text expander [w4-001]

 version 1.6: added commentsection, the option to delete individual comments, and multiple comments per blogpost [w3-006; w4-002; w4-002; W4-005].